ShagunSharma016/Meta-Ads-Performance-Dashboard/README.md

 This project was a personal challenge, I analyzed **Meta Ads data** even though I had never used **Facebook** or **Instagram** before.
 (The only Meta product I had used before this was **WhatsApp** ).

-I wanted to understand how marketing analytics works — how businesses measure ad success, optimize spend, and engage audiences.
+I wanted to understand how marketing analytics works, how businesses measure ad success, optimize spend, and engage audiences.
 So, I built a **Power BI dashboard** visualizing ad performance, engagement, and ROI for both **Facebook** and **Instagram** campaigns.

 It became a perfect blend of **data analysis, storytelling, and marketing logic**, one of my most insightful projects so far.